kubernetes/kops/addons/ambassador/README.md

 Ambassador.
 Once installed, the Operator will automatically complete rapid installations and seamless upgrades to new versions of Ambassador.

-This addon deploys Ambassador Operator which installs Ambassador in a kops cluster.
+This addon deploys Ambassador Operator which installs Ambassador in a kOps cluster.

 ##### Note:
 The operator requires widely scoped permissions in order to install and manage Ambassador's lifecycle.
 Both, the